bonny/Developer-Loggers-for-Simple-History/README.md

 Loggers for [WordPress event logger plugin Simple History](http://simple-history.com) that are useful for developers during development of a site or to maintain a live site.

+## Download

+Download the plugin from https://wordpress.org/plugins/developer-loggers-for-simple-history/ or directly from your WordPress admin panel.

 ## Included plugins and loggers

 **Post to Slack**